 This page summarises our admissions rules.
-Our 2017/18 Admissions Policy sets out the rules for admission to Reception and other year groups from September 2017 onwards, and we have now published our 2018/19 Admissions Policy for children starting school in September 2018.
-The 2016/17 policy remains in force for admissions during the current school year.
+Our 2018/19 Admissions Policy sets out the rules for admission to Reception and other year groups from September 2018 and our 2019/20 Admissions Policy contains the rules for admission from September 2019.
+The 2017/18 policy remains in force for admissions during the remainder of the current school year.

 You can also read our guide on how to apply to Judith Kerr Primary School.
 That page also gives details of open days for prospective parents.

 Admissions are non-selective and no fees are payable by any families of children attending Judith Kerr Primary School.

 Our admissions number for our point of entry at Reception will be 50: two classes of 25 pupils each.

 In the event of over-subscription, we will admit children according to the following criteria, in order of priority:

 - Looked-after children or children who were previously looked after;

 - Children with brothers or sisters attending the school at the time of admission;

 - Children of qualifying members of staff at the school;